lifecompanionaac/lifecompanion/docs/PLUGINS.md

 ### General principles

 LifeCompanion works with two modes :
-- **EDITION** : mode for professionnals or people that want to edit the software behavior.
+- **EDIT** : mode for professionnals or people that want to edit the software behavior.
 In this mode, the UI is much more complex to be able to edit every elements.
 - **USE** : mode for final users to use LifeCompanion : text editors are working, speech synthesis to, etc.

 ![LifeCompanion base classes](res/classes-main-org.png)